 The backslash (\) is Python's continuation character.
-Recall that Python sequences have zero offset, so that a[0] represents the first row, a[1] the second row, etc. With very few exceptions we do not use lists for numerical arrays.
-It is much more convenient to employ array objects provided by the numarray module, (an extension of Python language).
-Array objects will be discussed later.
+Recall that Python sequences have zero offset, so that a[0] represents the first row, a[1] the second row, and so forth.
+With very few exceptions, we do not use lists for numerical arrays.
+It is much more convenient to employ array objects provided by the NumPy module.
+Array objects are discussed later.